AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/advertising-platforms/amc-measure.md

 >[!TIP]
 >
->For attribution reports, set the run date at least 30 days after the date range end.
-This ensures all conversions within the fixed 30-day lookback window have been captured before the report runs.
+>For attribution reports where the date range is within 30 days of the current date, set the run date 30 days in the future to ensure all conversions within the fixed 30-day lookback window have been captured before the report runs.

 Enter a **[!UICONTROL Report name]** to identify the report.